-Sales come with financing from state banks, a model that helped Chinese companies break into the market for building highways and other public works in Africa and the Middle East.
-State-owned companies also are lining up to invest in nuclear power plants in Britain and Romania.
+State-owned companies are lining up to invest in nuclear power plants in Britain and Romania.
+Such deals usually involve financing packages from state banks, a model that has helped Chinese companies break into the market for building highways and other public works in Africa and the Middle East.

-Still, Beijing is "seriously underestimating" how hard global sales will be, said Schneider.
-He said obstacles include strict quality controls, regulations that differ from country to country and competition from the falling cost of wind and solar.
+Still, Schneider said Beijing is "seriously underestimating" how hard global sales will be.
+Obstacles include strict quality controls, regulations that differ from country to country and competition from the falling cost of wind and solar, he said.

-"There is simply no market out there," said Schneider.
+"There is simply no market out there," Schneider said in an email.

-At home, Beijing faces public unease about nuclear power following an avalanche of industrial accidents and product safety scandals.
+At home, Chinese fret over an avalanche of industrial accidents and product safety scandals.

-This month, thousands of residents of Lianyungang, north of Shanghai, protested after rumors spread that a facility to process nuclear waste might be built there.
+This month, thousands in Lianyungang, north of Shanghai, protested after rumors spread that a facility to process nuclear waste might be built there.
 Authorities said the city, home to one of China's biggest nuclear power plants, was only one of several being considered.
 After more protests, they announced the search for a site was suspended.